The 6 Best Breakfasts for Fighting Inflammation

 Recipe pictured above: Apple-Cinnamon Overnight Oats

 Adding nuts to a whole grain like oats, groats, wheat berries, farro or quinoa boosts overall fiber, protein and good fats.
 This, in turn, creates quick meals that will keep you feeling full all morning and prevents future dips in energy and blood glucose.
 Plus, most nuts are also a good source of compounds called phytosterols that have anti-inflammatory effects.
-Go sweet with this Creamy Wheat Berry Hot Cereal or savory with our Savory Curry Cashew Oatmeal.
+Go sweet with this Creamy Wheat Berry Hot Cereal or savory.

 6. Eggs and Greens